florisdenhengst/website/content/posts/intro-to-gps.md

       alt="Stock market example periodic prior"
       style="width:32%; min-width:250px;"/>
  <figcaption>Figure 4.
 Random samples from GPs with different priors (on the kernel): (a) an rbf
- kernel, (b) a random walk kernel and \(c) a periodic kernel.
-The prior expresses a pattern that is expected in the application domain.[^kernel-cookbook]
+ kernel, (b) a random walk kernel and (c) a periodic kernel.
+The prior expresses a pattern that is expected in the application domain.
+See the <a href="http://www.cs.toronto.edu/~duvenaud/cookbook/index.html" target="_blank">kernel cookbook</a> by David Duvenaud for more details on kernels.
  </figcaption>
 </figure>

-*TODO: Link back from rl-for-dialogue-management post*

-*TODO: Link from rl for personalization post*
+It is quite clear that the random walk kernel in Figure 4(b).
+So when doing an estimation of the stock price in the future, or in between sampled times, it would be a great idea to encode domain knowledge using that kernel.

+## Gaussian Processes and Reinforcement Learning
+Regression based on Gaussian processes can be used quite effectively within various Reinforcement Learning approaches.
+For example, when estimating transitions in model-based RL.[^pilco]

+Gaussian processes can also used to estimate \(V\) and \(Q\) functions within e.g. [dialogue management](/posts/personalized-dm) and for [personalization](/posts/rl-for-pers-survey/) with RL.

 [^gp-definition]: CE Rasmussen, CKI Williams, "Gaussian Processes for Machine Learning.", MIT Press, 2006
 [^conditioning-derivation]: [This](https://stats.stackexchange.com/a/30600) Stats Stack Exchange contains all the details for the derivation of the conditioning formula.
 [^3]: Note that this kind of regression where each random variable denotes a feature of the models is more akin to Bayesian Regression than to GPs.
 In GPs, random variables denote train and test points of the model.
-[^kernel-cookbook]: Make sure to check out the [Kernel Cookbook](http://www.cs.toronto.edu/~duvenaud/cookbook/index.html) by David Duvenaud
-[^multivar-normal]: Plot taken from  [Wikipedia](https://en.wikipedia.org/wiki/Multivariate_normal_distribution#/media/File:MultivariateNormal.png)
+[^pilco] See e.g. the [PILCO](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.303.7735&rep=rep1&type=pdf) approach